caiogondim/blooming-menu.js/README.md

 AwesomeMenu made with CSS

 ## Credits
+- Icon by Chamaquito Pan de Dulce
+- Inspired by Material Design

-This lib is a port in HTML of the Objective-C lib [AwesomeMenu](https://github.com/levey/AwesomeMenu)
+- This lib is a port in JavaScript of the Objective-C lib [AwesomeMenu](https://github.com/levey/AwesomeMenu)